Charity Lotteries | A European Success Story

 Charity lotteries raise millions of euros each year for hundreds of NGOs and charitable organizations.
 Well-known organizations as well as local, grassroots organizations have received funding.

-Having said that, should states like Texas develop new, “classier” lotteries in addition to those that exist today, ones that would be attractive to those among us who shun the lotteries currently in existence.
+Having said that, should states like Texas develop new “classier” lotteries in addition to those that exist now, ones that would be attractive to those among us who shun the lotteries currently in existence.
 Could one purchase lottery tickets at your charity of choice, in department stores (not just in convenience marts), at high-end restaurants, and online?
-Wouldn’t it be great if an entire neighborhood could win rather than just one person, and simultaneously, several carefully-vetted charitable projects.
+Wouldn’t it be great if an entire neighborhood could win rather than just one person, and simultaneously, several carefully-vetted charitable projects would receive funding.
+And a system already exists to make this happen.

-Certainly, this is a project that would take time to develop and implement, but I believe it is definitely worth consideration.
+Certainly, this is a project that would take time to develop, but I believe it is worth consideration.
 Want to be inspired?
 View this wonderful YouTube video.

 “Food for thought,” as they say.
-My thanks go to Jan Wezendonk for helping me think in new ways.
+My thanks go to Jan Wezendonk for helping me think in new ways about lotteries.

-This article was first published on the NTEN community blog pages in 2010, and I expanded on and published it as one of the first articles on Carolyn’s Nonprofit Blog in June, 2011.
-I continue to update it as new information becomes available.
+This article was first published on the NTEN community blog pages in 2010 (no longer available online), and I expanded on and published it as one of the first articles on Carolyn’s Nonprofit Blog in 2011.